The Hybrid Support Model: Why Combining AI and Human Agents Is Effective in 2026

 Can I integrate my own custom AI model with HelpSquad agents?

-Yes, our Augmented Agent Pods are designed to integrate with various proprietary models to suit your specific industry needs.
+Yes, the Augmented Agent Pods are designed to integrate with various proprietary models to suit specific industry needs.